iceomatic/iceomatic/README.md

-# Hi there 👋, I'm Orion.
-A Mechanical Engineer turned Software Engineer (Work in progress 🙃).
+# Hey there 👋, I'm a Robotics Engineer turned Software Engineer (Work in progress 🙃).

-## 🔭 What I'm currently working on:
+## 🔭 What's my overall mission:
 Bringing secure and UX friendly supplementary authentication onto Solana.
 Whether that's for securing assets with 2FA or enabling useful account abstractions, I'm here for it 🤝

-## 🌱 What I'm currently learning:
+## 🌱 What I'm currently working on:
-- Rust
+- Learning more 🦀-lang
+- Cryptographic contributions to Solana Core

 ## ✔️ What have I done so far:
 - Placed 1st in the Infrastructure & Tooling Track in Grizzlython with Bunkr
 - Bootstrapped a small tooling business to 17 Customers within 7 months together with my co-founder.
-- Developed a small section of the Twitter Raiderboard for WAGMI Beach
 ## 📫 How to reach me:
 Shoot me an [Email](mailto:orionadler7575@gmail.com) or